ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 #### Export Selection from Master Table

-To start Edit the current Requests table.
+To start, Edit the current Requests table.
 Go to Advanced Settings and check the 'When items are selected, export parameters' box.

 Clik on Add parameter.
 Enter sessionCorrelationId as the Field to Export.
 Enter SelectedSessionCorrelationId as the Parameter name.